EKEC 261 / EU Regulation

 How We Handle Emirates Differently

 We submit directly to Emirates' claims department in Dubai, citing the specific ECJ precedent that applies.
 For EU-departing flights, we emphasise Emirates' EC261 obligations.
-For rejected claims, we escalate to the relevant EU aviation authority (based on departure airport) — Emirates' compliance rate at ADR stage exceeds 70%.
+For rejected claims, we escalate to the relevant EU aviation authority (based on departure airport) — Emirates' ADR process is available for escalation.

 02Common Emirates Disruptions